jeamy/asciisky/README.md

 - `GET /api/bright_asteroids` — bright asteroids with H–G magnitudes and event times
 - `GET /api/asteroids` — same data shape as bright asteroids (filtered by apparent magnitude)
 - `GET /api/comets` — comets using MPC data with M1/k1 magnitude model and rise/set/transit times; optional `max_comets` query parameter; see `doc/comets.md`

+### Simulated Time (optional)

+All celestial endpoints accept an optional `time` query parameter to simulate calculations at a specific UTC instant.
+The value must be ISO 8601 and may end with `Z` or include a timezone offset.
+The backend normalizes it to UTC.

+- Examples:
+  - `/api/celestial?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
+  - `/api/celestial/moon?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
+  - `/api/bright_asteroids?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`
+  - `/api/comets?lat=48.2082&lon=16.3738&elevation=171&time=2025-01-15T21:30:00Z`

+Notes:

+- Event windows (rise/set/transit) are anchored to UTC midnight of the simulated day.
+- The response echoes `time` in UTC ISO format.
+- The frontend simulated time controls persist an offset in minutes and, when enabled, automatically append `time=<ISO8601>` to requests.

 Times returned by the backend are plain local `HH:MM`.
 The frontend appends the localized hour label.